Piłsudski Mound, Camaldolese Hermit Monastery and Vineyard Wine TastingTrek

 From the Camaldolese Hermit Monastery, a short stroll downhill brings you to the Srebrna Góra Vineyard.
 As you make your way along the asphalt road, broad vistas of vines open out on your left and right with the walk punctuated with information boards detailing the history of the area, and its vineyards.

 The vineyard itself has its roots intertwined with Krakow's wine history dating back to the early 10th century.
 Indeed, evidence discovered at the Wawel Castle reveals ancient winemaking traditions practiced by monks in the area.
-The original 3-acre vineyard at Srebrna Góra, planted in 1660, continues to flourish today with the modern-day Srebrna Góra Vineyard that we see today officially opened in 2008.
+The original 3-acre vineyard at Srebrna Góra, planted in 1660, continues to flourish with the modern-day Srebrna Góra Vineyard that we see today officially opened in 2008.

-The wines themselves are crafted in the ancient farm buildings of neighbouring Camaldolese Monastery then whisked into shiny steel tanks for a touch of modern charm.
+The wines themselves are crafted in the ancient farm buildings of the neighbouring Camaldolese Monastery then whisked into shiny steel tanks for a touch of modern charm.
 From Gewürztraminer to Zweigelt, the wines follow a tradition of centuries of grape-growing magic in Galicia.
 And keeping a watchful eye over it all is Agnieszka Rousseau, one of Poland's leading ecologists.

 As you thread your way between the fields of vines you will presently happen upon the vineyard shop and tasting room with lovely terrace and café.
 If you want to arrange a vineyard tour, contact the vineyard with this link.